 A recommended heating set point is 70 degrees.
 A setpoint above 70 degrees will lead to higher utility bills and lower humidity levels.
 Humidity levels below 30% can cause dry skin, itchy throat and nose, and other health issues.

-Keep the Clutter Away From Your Equipment
+Keep the Clutter Away from Your Equipment

-The attic space in front of your furnace, or the section of yard next to your heat pump can be enticing spot to store stuff…but don’t do it.
+The attic space in front of your furnace, or the section of the yard next to your heat pump can be the enticing spot to store stuff…but don’t do it.
 For the safe operation of your heating equipment, keep the space around these areas clear.
 Additionally, if you need to turn off the equipment due to an emergency or have it serviced, you do not want the added work of moving boxes of Christmas decorations.